Submanifold Sparse Convolutional Networks for Automated 3D Segmentation of Kidneys and Kidney Tumours in Computed Tomography: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Dr Thomas Buddenkotte for answering questions regarding his automated segmentation method, and the organisers of the KiTS23 challenge, especially Dr Nicholas Heller, for their help using the public dataset.
+The authors would like to thank Dr Thomas Buddenkotte for supporting our understanding of nnUNet-based automated segmentation, and the organisers of the KiTS23 challenge, especially Dr Nicholas Heller for his help using the public dataset.